shsagir/play-area-sync/docs/https.md

 ---

 template:      article
-reviewed:      2016-11-28
+reviewed:      2016-12-07
 dontList:      false
-title:         Using TLS with fortrabbit
+title:         Using HTTPS with fortrabbit
 naviTitle:     TLS
 lead:          "How to make use of HTTPS on fortrabbit.
 Learn about the three options."
 group:         platform